 Question: Some days we progress in the spiritual path, but it reduces gradually.
 What is the reason?

-Swamiji: The reason is old karma, bad company and pressing circumstances of life, all combined.
+Swamiji: The reason is old karma, bad company and the pressing circumstances of life, all combined.

 Question: Why is it written in the Vedas that women are not entitled to pronounce Om and read Vedas?
 Is it correct?

-However, these social questions apart and political circumstances isolated, the question concerning the Vedas seems to be purely a question of sanctity associated with the Vedas and unholiness associated with these four days.
-Otherwise, there should be no reason why the Vedas should not be recited by women, and they were really recited by women and studied, and there were occasions when even upayanas were performed by pundits who were women.
+However, these social questions apart and political circumstances aside, the question concerning the Vedas seems to be purely a question of sanctity associated with the Vedas and unholiness associated with these four days.
+Otherwise, there should be no reason why the Vedas should not be recited by women.
+They were really recited and studied by women, and there were occasions when even upayana ceremonies were performed by pundits who were women.
 So it is purely social and circumstantial, and not spiritual.

 Swamiji: Yes, yes.
 It is true.
 Not only on the bank of Mother Ganga, but any holy place has a vibration of its own.
-A particular spot where a great man lived vibrates with the spiritual prowess of that person who lived there, like Uttarakhana for instance; Mother Ganga of course is a holy river, and has its own vibrations.
+A particular spot where a great man lived vibrates with the spiritual prowess of that person who lived there, like Uttarakhand for instance.
+Mother Ganga, of course, is a holy river and has its own vibrations.
 Therefore, the vibrations that you are trying to set up within yourself by chanting the holy mantra get accentuated, enhanced in their intensity, and receive additional power by the atmosphere which is already charged with the vibrations of these holy forces.